You are what you think

 Afternoon Tea at the Ritz London

-We’d initially planned to visit York by train next week, but decided against the idea for the time being.
+We’d initially planned to visit York by train next week but decided against the idea for the time being.
 Still, afternoon tea was on the agenda.
 My neighbour knows places and has wined and dined with the rich and famous in her lifetime, despite her humble disposition.
-We shifted our focus to long term plans, and one of them involves travelling to the Ritz, London for Afternoon Tea.
+We shifted our focus to long term plans, and one of them involves travelling to the Ritz, London, for Afternoon Tea.
 Feeling very proud of our vision, we touched on what to wear, as she demonstrated how one ought to stir the tea when you’re in that environment.
 We even changed accents for the sake of it, lifted pinkie fingers as we raised teacups, preparing for the day when we’ll turn up there.
-When will it happen, who knows?
+When will it happen?
+Who knows?

 But it was so lovely to be able to transport ourselves into dreamland and give ourselves something to look forward to, even though we sometimes mourn about finances.
 However, we never doubted that we will certainly do it.
 I came home feeling inspired.
-Our role play seemed to do the trick, for today, I ended up receiving an unexpected gift from another good friend of mine who had invited son over to their house for a sleepover.
+Our role play seemed to do the trick, for today, I ended up receiving an unexpected gift from another good friend of mine who had invited my son over to their house for a sleepover.
 Our boys have been friends since nursery.
 Not only did they spoil my son over the weekend since today was a Bank Holiday, but he also turned up with such a lovely Thai Spa scented candle from Parks, London.
 It’s exquisite and smells gorgeous.
 The scent and packaging speak exclusivity.
 I was beyond words, and a part of me wanted to say, “I don’t deserve this.”

 Two Types of Givers

 Recently discussed a butterfly analogy and the concept of giving with someone, based on a sermon I once listened to years ago.
 The message was so paramount that it never left me.
 T.D.
-Jakes touched on two types of givers; one who will throw bits and pieces on the floor, so that you can crawl towards whatever they give you, and never rise above the ground.
+Jakes touched on two types of givers; one who will throw bits and pieces on the floor so that you can crawl towards whatever they give you and never rise above the ground.
 They want to keep you there, period.
 Maybe it makes them feel better, but all the same, these are the kinds of people who bring out the worm in you.
-They are the kind of people who will break your wings if they had to, so that you'll always be dependant upon them.
+They are the kind of people who will break your wings if they had to so that you'll always be dependant upon them.
 You see, some people derive happiness out of being needed.

-Then there’s another giver who sees what’s in you and can envision the bigger picture despite your current limitations.
-They understand that you’re transitioning and that it’s a process.
-When they help you, you don’t feel ashamed, and when they help, their focus is on elevating and stretching you so that you can reach potential.
+Then there's another giver who sees what's in you and can envision the bigger picture despite your current limitations.
+They understand that you're transitioning and that it's a process.
+When they help you, you don't feel ashamed, and when they help, their focus is on elevating and stretching you so that you can reach potential.
 These are the people who will speak positivity, despite the outlook.
-They set you free, in so many ways than one.
+They set you free in so many ways than one.